-Women are faced with many challenges as they adapt to changes associated with having a new baby.
-The joys of having a baby are often experienced as more difficult than most women anticipate.
-Bringing a baby into the family is naturally stressful.
-Unfortunately, many women blame themselves for struggling to adjust and are afraid tell others what they are emotionally experiencing.
-Sometimes moms say they fear they are going crazy or describe feeling embarrassed and surprised that having a baby is different than what they had expected.
+Women are faced with many challenges as they adapt to the changes associated with having a new baby.
+The joys of having a baby are often more difficult than most women anticipate, and bringing a baby into the family environment can be stressful at first.
+Unfortunately, many women blame themselves for struggling to adjust, and become afraid tell others what they are experiencing emotionally.
+At times, woman may fear they are going crazy, experience embarrassment, and surprised that having a baby is more challenging than anticipated.

-Eighty percent of new mothers experience baby blues which tends to resolve on its own from 7-10 days after delivery.
-However, some women (15-20%) experience postpartum depression and /or anxiety and 1% experience postpartum psychosis.
-Often womens needs are not identified by their care providers and they suffer unnecessarily.
-If not treated there is potential for depression and anxiety for their infant.
-The long term consequences can be devastating.
+Eighty percent of new mothers experience 'baby blues' which tends to resolve on its own 7-10 days after delivery; however, 15-20% of women may experience postpartum depression, and /or anxiety, while 1% may experience postpartum psychosis.
+Often a women's needs are not identified by their care providers and suffer unnecessarily.
+If not treated, the potential for depression and anxiety may become apparent for their infant, and long term consequences can be devastating.

-Dr. Posada strongly encourages fathers to attend counseling sessions when possible.
-Often fathers do not know how to help their wives while at the same time they are faced with their own stressors.
-In fact, 13% of fathers experience postpartum depression.
-Having a baby naturally puts stress on the couple relationship.
-When parents are aware of how to cope and communicate about the changes that are inevitable during this phase of their families development they are better prepared to negotiate role changes, adapt to life style changes and establish realistic expectations – all of which will strengthen their familys foundation.
+When adjusting to parenthood a couple becomes a trio, or more, and as a result, Dr. Susan strongly encourages fathers to attend counseling sessions when possible.
+Often fathers do not know how to assist their wives, while at the same time facing their own stressors.
+In fact, 13% of fathers experience postpartum depression and having a baby may put strain on the couples' relationship.
+When parents learn how to cope, and communicate, about the inevitable changes during this phase of their families development, they are better prepared to negotiate role changes, adapt to life style changes, and establish realistic expectations – all of which will strengthen their family's foundation.
 A solid foundation sets the stage for a mentally healthy infant.

-Group counseling gives mothers an opportunity to share their concerns as new moms, listen to others going through similar experiences with their babies, receive emotional support, and assist mothers in building a strong foundation for their childs development.
-The groups focus is on mothers well-being and relational issues they are facing.
-The group experience assures mothers that they are not alone as they hear others share feelings and thoughts that they are having.
+Group counseling provides new mothers an opportunity to share their concerns, listen to others with similar experiences, receive emotional support, and assist in building a strong foundation for their childs' development.
+The focused support is on the mothers' well-being, relational issues, and ensures they are not alone as they share their feelings, thoughts, and experiences.

-Group counseling provides a safe, confidential, non-judgmental environment where moms discuss the following issues:
+Our support group, and counseling, provides you a safe, confidential, non-judgmental environment where mothers may discuss the following issues:

 To view our rates please click here.